 According to Mozilla, the company behind the Firefox browser, the majority of traffic on the internet is now encrypted.
 This means that, in general, you are more likely to be on a secure website than not.
 It is important to note that “https” doesn’t hide the fact that you are visiting the site, it simply encrypts any data you enter so it can be sent securely.

 “Https” encryption also makes sure that you are accessing the website’s content exactly as the owner intended.
-Without this
+Without this encryption, it would be possible for despotic governments or malevolent hackers to replace the content you are accessing with their own content, or trick you into downloading malicious software.

 At The Independent Pharmacy, we use 256-bit SSL encryption – the same that is used in online banking.
-This ensures that any information you enter on our website is securely sent to us and cannot be intercepted in
+This ensures that any information you enter on our website is securely sent to us and cannot be intercepted in transfer.

 To read more about SSL encryption and see examples of how to check a website is SSL-secure, you can read the DigiCert SSL page.

-Examples of secure websites by
+Examples of secure websites by browser (note the secure lock in each example):

 Having strong passwords for all of your accounts is the single best thing you can do to protect your identity online.
 This is particularly true when dealing with sensitive data such as banking and credit card information.
 That being said, we are generally pretty terrible when it comes to choosing our passwords.